Shouyin/COMP90024_assignment2/README.md

-## Deploy script description of services
+## Deploy services

-Normally, services can be deployed by running these two scripts.
+Normally, services can be deployed by running these two scripts, in the service directory.

 ``````
 deploy.sh